Connect with us

 Throughout his wrestling career, Mizanin has used his status to support many charitable causes.
 In 2011, he took part in the Travelers Championship Celebrity Pro-Am golf tournament in Connecticut.
 The event raised just over $1 million, which was shared among several charities, with the primary beneficiary being the Hole in the Wall Gang Camp.
 The charity, founded by Paul Newman, provides memorable experiences for children with life-threatening illnesses.
 Mizanin appeared alongside other celebrities, including Joe Pesci and Michael Bolton, to raise awareness for the charity.

 In 2012, he served as a spokesperson for the GED Achievement initiative, sponsored by the Ad Council and the Dollar General Literacy Foundation.
 He appeared in public service ads alongside actors like Christopher Lloyd, Jerry Stiller, Ron Perlman, and Danny Trejo.
 One of the main features of the campaign was the YourGED Pep Talk Center.
-Celebrities recorded personalized messages for people either over video or on the phone, and the initiative aimed to highlight the importance of completing high school education.
+Celebrities recorded personalized messages for people, either via video or over the phone, and the initiative aimed to highlight the importance of completing high school.

 In 2021, Mizanin partnered with Lotrimin antifungal cream for the #GoWithConfidence campaign to help educate people about good foot health.
 He appeared in promotional material and supported a charity initiative with Soles4Souls, a global nonprofit organization based in Nashville, Tennessee.
 The charity collects new and almost new shoes and clothing to help people in need and combat poverty.
 Bayer, Lotrimin’s parent company, donated $1 per product, capped at $50,000, and they also provided 50,000 units of free product for distribution.
-The initiative, with Mizanin’s involvement, helped bring attention to the importance of foot health while supporting a worthy cause.
+The initiative, with Mizanin’s involvement, raised awareness of the importance of foot health while supporting a worthy cause.

 Real Estate